Posted May 1, 2020; Updated June 5, 2020

-- Lastly, all non-emergency or non-essential travel beyond a small radius has been halted for our employees and they are strongly encouraged to mask in the community and not travel to any hotspots around the U.S.
+- Lastly, our employees are strongly encouraged to mask in the community and not travel to any hotspots around the U.S.

 More Information: GRHS’ COVID-19 Resource Hub and GRHS Hotline Number to Call

 If you have possible symptoms of COVID-19, an RN at GRHS will review your symptoms, answer questions, and provide additional instructions.
 Please call (320) 334.5481 before going to a clinic or the ER.
 This hotline is answered 24 hours a day.